 Creams

 They are great for dry skin since they add moisture.
 Skin creams provide hydration while delivering active ingredients.
 It absorbs slowly, so apply before bed for deep penetration.
-Used for dry skin and conditions like eczema, atopic dermatitis, pressure injuries, or stretch marks.
+It is used for dry skin and conditions like eczema and atopic dermatitis.
+It also helps with pressure injuries and stretch marks.
 When applying a skin cream:

-• If using alongside other treatments, apply the cream after lightweight serums but before heavier ointments.
+- If using alongside other treatments, apply the cream after lightweight serums.
+Apply it before heavier ointments.

 Gels

 Gels absorb quickly, making them ideal for oily skin and acne-prone areas.
-They often contain strong active ingredients like benzoyl peroxide, salicylic acid, or retinol, which require careful application:
+They often contain strong active ingredients like benzoyl peroxide, salicylic acid, or retinol.
+These ingredients require careful application.

 Ointments

-Ointments are thicker and greasier than creams or gels, making them excellent for locking in moisture and treating serious skin conditions like atopic dermatitis and pressure injuries.
+Ointments are thicker and greasier than creams or gels.
+This makes them excellent for locking in moisture.
+They also help treat serious skin conditions like atopic dermatitis and pressure injuries.

 Tips To Set A Structured Skin Care Routine